chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_windows_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This resource has the following attributes:
+This resource has the following properties:

 .. list-table::
    :widths: 200 300
    :header-rows: 1

-   * - Attribute
+   * - Property
      - Description
    * - ``checksum``
      - **Ruby Type:** String

-       |checksum remote_file| Use when a URL is specified by the ``source`` attribute.
+       |checksum remote_file| Use when a URL is specified by the ``source`` property.
    * - ``ignore_failure``
      - **Ruby Types:** TrueClass, FalseClass